multitudes/oldmultitudes.github.io/_posts/2018-03-23-For- Developers-in-a-hurry.md

 ## step 6
-push the changes done locally on your github account. for this open your terminal and :
+push the changes done locally on your github account. for this open your terminal and repeat as in step 4

 ## step 7
 Need to check that the links are working.
 We Look at the folders posts.